adfresca/sdk-ios/README.md

 ### Sales Promotion

 You can promote in-game items to specific user segements.
 When a user taps on an action button of an in-app message, a purchase UI will appear.
-Our SDK will automatically detect if the user made a purchase or not, and then will update the campaign performance in our dashboard in real time.
+Our SDK will automatically detect if the user makes a purchase or not, then will update campaign performance KPIs in our dashboard in real time.
 Please note that [In-App Purchase Tracking](#in-app-purchase-tracking) feature is a prerequisite to this promotion feature.

 Start implementing AFPromotionDelegate. onPromotion event is automatically called when a user taps on an action button of an image message in a sales promotion campaign.
 You just need to show the purchase UI of the promotion item using 'promotionPurchase' object.